All Episodes

 But he fervently believed there would not be a United States if the expansion of our country was taking place.

-The South, even back then, wanted to annex Cuba, make it a slave state.
+The South even back then wanted to annex Cuba, make it a slave state.

 Lincoln was not tolerant of that.

-And we hear all about diversity and tolerance And so forth today.
+And we hear all about diversity and tolerance and so forth today.

-If Abraham Lincoln had been as Barack Obama just implied, why the Civil War would uh probably never have happened.
+If Abraham Lincoln had been as Barack Obama just implied, why the Civil War would probably never have happened.

 And who knows what this country would be like today.

-It would be, it would not be one country.
+It would not be one country.

 Let's go to further audio tape.